Struct gio::Socket [−][src]

 will be set to non-blocking mode, independent on the blocking

-mode of the Socket
+mode of the Socket.

-On success, the returned Socket
+On success, the returned Socket takes ownership of fd.
+On failure, the

-caller must close fd
+caller must close fd themselves.

 Since GLib 2.46, it is no longer a fatal error to call this on a non-socket